Keep your pup happy and healthy by staying up-to-date on vaccinations, maintaining a healthy weight and giving them plenty of excersize and love.

 Spaying and Neutering

-Females should be spayed—the removal of the ovaries and uterus—and males neutered—removal of the testicles—by six months of age.
+Females should be spayed—the removal of the ovaries and uterus—and males neutered—removal of the testicles—between six and twelve months of age, depending on the breed.
 Spaying before maturity significantly reduces the risk of breast cancer, a common and frequently fatal disease of older female dogs.
-Spaying also eliminates the risk of an infected uterus, a very serious problem in older females that requires surgery and intensive medical care.
+Spaying also eliminates the risk of an infected uterus, a very serious problem in older females that requires emergency surgery, hospitalization and intensive medical care.
 Neutering males prevents testicular and prostate diseases, some hernias and certain types of aggression.

 For more on this important surgery, read our top ten reasons to spay or neuter your pet.